 Black Lab Pitbull Mix Temperament

-We mentioned earlier that mixed breed puppies can inherit any blend of characteristics from their parent breeds.
+We mentioned earlier that mixed breed puppies can inherit any blend of traits from their parent breeds.
 This extends to their temperaments!

 Black Lab Pitbull Mix General Appearance